 Q. I am in the process of purchasing an Italian property.
 I currently have several key legal matters to address but I do not have an Italian lawyer representing me at this point.
 Unfortunately, I do not have time to fly to Italy.
 Would it be possible for someone else to represent me and formalize the purchase on my behalf so I can avoid travelling back and forth?

-A. It is absolutely possible to have someone complete the Italian property purchase on your behalf by drafting a legally valid international Power of Attorney.
-A power of attorney gives another person the ability to legally formalize the property purchase on your behalf.
-You can grant an Italian lawyer (avvocato), or any other person you trust, the power to represent you and act on your behalf in all necessary circumstances.
-The power of attorney can be as vast or restricted as you need, meaning that it can be limited to one specific circumstance, or cover all instances where your presence and signature would be necessary.
-In this manner you can complete all formalities necessary for your Italian property purchase without being present in Italy.
+A. Yes, it is possible to have someone else complete the Italian property purchase or any other affair in Italy on your behalf by means of a Power of Attorney.
+A Power of Attorney gives another person the ability to legally represent you in one or more affairs, including to formalize a property purchase on your behalf.
+You can grant an Italian lawyer (avvocato), or any other person you trust, the power to represent you and act on your behalf in all the formalities required by the Italian law.
+A Power of Attorney can be as vast or restricted as you need, meaning that it can be limited to one specific formality, or can include the powers to handle all the aspects where your presence and signature would be necessary (for example, negotiate and determine the purchase price, declare personal circumstances, apply for tax reductions).
+You might even include the power to apply for and sign a mortgage loan.
+In this manner you can complete all needed formalities for your Italian property purchase without being present in Italy.

-Client Location Time to Finalize PoA
+Client Location Average Time to Finalize a PoA

 Ireland 1 to 2 weeks

-UK 1 to 7 weeks
+UK 1 to 3 weeks

-USA 2 to 6 weeks
+USA 2 to 4 weeks

 Greece 3 to 6 weeks